earthly/website/blog/_posts/2021-01-20-top-5-scala-blogs.md

 ## Conclusion

 Blogs are a great way to keep up on what is new and exciting in the Scala community, and I hope this list of some of my favorites is helpful.
-If you want to get notified about new Scala blogposts, [The Scala Times](http://scalatimes.com/) is a great option.
+If you want to get notified about new Scala blog posts, [The Scala Times](http://scalatimes.com/) is a great option.
 It's how I found many of these articles.